smartninja/webapp2-no-gae-jinja/README.md

-# Tutorial: webapp2 without GAE but with Jinja2
+# Tutorial: webapp2 without Cloud SDK but with Jinja2

-This tutorial is for anyone who wants to use the webapp2 Python framework without Google App Engine (GAE).
+This tutorial is for anyone who wants to use the webapp2 Python framework without the Cloud SDK on their computer.
 It's similar to [this tutorial](https://github.com/smartninja/webapp2-no-gae-basic), except that it also uses templating engine Jinja.

 You have two options: